-What Potter and his team wondered was this – with all of this diversity, could there be certain habitats that were more appealing to the butterflies than others?
+What Potter and his team wondered was this – with all of this diversity, were there certain habitats that the butterflies found more attractive than others?
 To find the answer, the group decided to survey 22 citizen-planted Waystations.
 Below are some key outcomes from their investigation.

 1. MONARCHS LIKE STRUCTURE